Skip to main content

 You will be asked to submit your non-refundable deposit of $500 in U.S. funds.
 Your enrollment position is only secure upon timely submission of the registration form and deposit.
 This deposit will hold your place in the program and will be applied to your first quarter’s tuition payment.

 You must submit the $500 tuition deposit in order to secure your place in the incoming class.
-If you are unsure about attending, please contact Admissions at 847-467-7117 or creative@northwestern.edu to be advised of your options.
+If you are unsure about attending, please contact Admissions at 847-467-7117 or creative@northwestern.edu to be advised of your options or to request additional time to make your decision.
 Space is limited and spots are secured as registration forms and deposits are received from accepted applicants.
-Should registration be full when you accept the invitation for admission, you will be placed on the waitlist and options will be extended to you.

 You are now considered part of MSLCE!
 You will also be sent further instructions via email about how to prepare for Orientation and the start of classes.